USNS Comfort: Operation Noble Eagle (2001)

 Comfort was activated the afternoon of 11 September 2001, in response to the terrorist attack on the World Trade Center and sailed the next afternoon to serve as a 250-bed hospital facility at Pier 92 in midtown Manhattan.
-The ship arrived at Pier 92 in Manhattan at about 8:30 p.m.
+The ship arrived at Pier 92 in Manhattan about 8:30 p.m.
 14 September.
 That evening a small number of relief workers arrived aboard the ship.
 As word about the ship spread, more workers began arriving over the next few days.
 The ship's clinic saw 561 guests for cuts, respiratory ailments, fractures, and other minor injuries, and Comfort's team of Navy psychology personnel provided 500 mental health consultations to relief workers.
 Comfort also hosted a group of volunteer New York area massage therapists who gave 1,359 therapeutic medical massages to ship guests.

 Iraq War (2002–03)

 Comfort was ordered to activate on 26 December 2002, and set sail for the U.S. Central Command area of operations on 6 January 2003.
 After stopping in Diego Garcia to embark additional medical personnel flown in from the National Naval Medical Center, the ship proceeded to the Persian Gulf to serve as an afloat trauma center in support of Operation Iraqi Freedom.
 Comfort remained in the Persian Gulf for 56 days providing expert medical care to wounded U.S. military personnel as well as injured Iraqi civilians and enemy prisoners of war.
 When Comfort returned to Baltimore on 12 June 2003, it marked the completion of a nearly six-month activation.
 During this time, the ship conducted more than 800 helicopter deck landings to bring aboard personnel, patients, and cargo.
 Comfort's Medical Treatment Facility had also performed 590 surgical procedures, transfused more than 600 units of blood, developed more than 8,000 radiographic images, and treated nearly 700 patients, including almost 200 Iraqi civilians and enemy prisoners of war.